techsterjim/eyewear-shop/README.md

 # Varovis

-Customized and enhanced a comprehensive e-commerce website for Varovis, a stylish eyewear store, utilizing Vite and React with JavaScript and Sass for optimal performance and aesthetics.
+Customized and enhanced a comprehensive e-commerce website called Varovis, a stylish eyewear store, utilizing Vite and React with JavaScript and Sass for optimal performance and aesthetics.

 ## Feautures